Being diagnosed with cancer or supporting a loved one with cancer can leave you with many questions.

 Anyone can call Cancer Council 13 11 20 – people living with cancer, their families, carers and friends, people wanting to reduce their cancer risk, teachers, students and healthcare professionals.

-This free and confidential service is available Monday to Friday 9am – 5pm (excluding public holidays) and is provided thanks to the generous donations and support of Queenslanders.
+This service is provided thanks to the generous donations and support of Queenslanders.